-Thus adding these suffixes do not change meaning but they just enunciate the fact or feeling.
+Thus adding these suffixes does not change the meaning but they just enunciate the fact or feeling.

-For a boy with casual address you can append “रे” (re)
+For a boy with the casual address, you can append “रे” (re)

-For a girl with casual address you can append “गं” (gaM)
+For a girl with the casual address, you can append “गं” (gaM)

-For unknown person or with respect you can append “हो” (ho)
+For an unknown person or with respect you can append “हो” (ho)

 As you listen/read more Marathi you will understand these subtle differences clearly.